ESOUIMods/AdvancedMemberTooltip/Readme.md

 # Changelog

+## 2.23

+- Updated settings to keep EU and NA LibHistoire tracking separate to prevent resetting the data when switching between servers

+## 2.22

+- Fix for error on line 303: operator - is not supported for number - table when no LibHistoire join date is present

 ## 2.19, 2.20

 - Possible fix for an error caused by users joining a guild after AMT has initialized